|

 From

-reading Neil's background,
+readings Neil's background,

 you can see clearly that he strives only for the